Country code – NZ

-Compliance – Certain records need to be held by the resident trustee in NZ including: copy of the trust deed. details outlining the settlements by the trust, details of the distributions made by the trust, names and addresses of the settlors and beneficiaries and a record of the assets and liabilities and all sums of money received and sent by the trust
+Compliance – Certain records need to be held by the resident trustee in NZ including a copy of the trust deed. details outlining the settlements by the trust, details of the distributions made by the trust, names, and addresses of the settlers and beneficiaries and a record of the assets and liabilities and all sums of money received and sent by the trust

 If the trust carries out business activities must keep accounting information.
 There are no annual reporting requirements.

 - Ignore foreign judgements